bill-richards/natural-modelling/docs/index.md

 - [ ] Neural Networks
 - [ ] Genetic Algorithms

+<br /><br /><br /><br />

 ### _Nota bene_

-Whenever commits are made to the repository, GitHub Pages willl run [Jekyll](https://jekyllrb.com/) to rebuild the pages in this site, from the content in the Markdown files, and therefore this documentation should always be up to date.
+Whenever commits are made to the repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in this site, from the content in the Markdown files, and therefore this documentation should always be up to date.